Thor-TechSavy/JavaPractice/corejava/collections/Collection.md

                                     |
                                     |
                                     |
-                                 [queue inte rface] => FIFO approach, elements gets added from front, and removed from rear
+                                 [queue interface] => FIFO approach, elements gets added from front, and removed from rear